basho/basho_docs/source/languages/en/riak/intro-v20.md

 ## Riak Data Types

-In distributed systems, there is an unavoidable trade-off between consistency and availability.
+In distributed systems there is an unavoidable trade-off between consistency and availability.
 This can complicate some aspects of application design if you're using Riak as a key/value store because the application is responsible for resolving conflicts between replicas of